okta/okta-idx-dotnet/OKTA-473696/README.md

     }
 }
 ```
 The members included in the OIE response [root object](#ion-spec-terminology) change as the authentication flow progresses.
 The primary member of concern for the purposes of authentication is `remediation`.
-See also, [Remdediation Object](#remediation-object) and [Object Model](#object-model).
+See also, [Remdediation Object](#remediation-object) and [Sdk Object Model](#sdk-object-model).

 The [root object](#ion-spec-terminology) may contain the following members at different points during the authentciation flow: